9. PHP Network Functions

 // <- server responds OK or not

-// -> client sends the data command
+// -> customer sends data order

 // <- server responds OK or not